 The explosive popularity of its Kickstarter campaign, followed immediately by being bought by Facebook, put Oculus in a position to make a lot of incredible deals for upcoming games.
 This means many of the best VR games either come to Oculus Rift first or are exclusive to the platform entirely.
 Oculus doesn't have a single "best" game, but a spectrum of incredible experiences that are currently best enjoyed through the Rift headset with Touch controllers.

 If your goal is to enjoy some incredible VR games, Oculus is going to have a lot of unique and amazing things for you to try first for quite a while.
 Everything from shooters to adventure games and no shortage of art and music experiences as well.
 Plain and simple, Oculus Rift has the best games.

 The VR Headset With The Best Value — Samsung Gear VR

-It's only available on Samsung's best phones, but the Gear VR has access to hundreds of unique games and dozens of experiences you can only find on this headset.
+It only plays nice with Samsung's best phones, but the Gear VR has access to hundreds of unique games and dozens of experiences you can only find on this headset.
 Samsung and Oculus have worked together to create a portable entertainment system entirely in VR, something you can drop your phone in and disappear into another world for hours if you choose.
-And now, with the new Gear VR Controller, many of these experiences can be enjoyed through the convenience of a motion controller.
+And now, with the included Gear VR Controller, many of these experiences can be enjoyed through the convenience of a motion controller.

 The things that really sell the Gear VR are its pricing and availability.
 You can try out a Gear VR just about anywhere Samsung phones are sold, and the headset is a fairly inexpensive add-on when buying the phone.
 It's a value you can't get with any other phone, and its also a great VR experience on top of that.
 If you own a new Samsung phone, the Gear VR is an obvious choice for VR experiences.